mavlink/MAVSDK-docs/en/guide/follow_me.md

 }

-// ...
-Get target position from underlying platform or wherever and supply to vehicle
+// Get target position from underlying platform and supply to vehicle.
-// Here we just show one point being set.
-Minimum values specified in the configuration are respected. follow_me.set_target_location({ 47.39776569, 8.54553292, 9.0, 0.f, 0.f, 0.f });
+//   For this example we just show one point being set (instead of a stream). follow_me.set_target_location({ 47.39776569, 8.54553292, 0.f, 0.f, 0.f, 0.f });

 // Stop following